Does this test have other names?

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have anemia.
-The signs and symptoms of anemia may include:
+You may need this test if you have symptoms of a systemic infection.
+These include:

 What other tests might I have along with this test?

 If your healthcare provider believes you have pneumonia, a test called a Gram stain may be done on a sample of sputum, which is mucus that you cough up.
 This helps find out what is causing the infection.